 I have had several requests from readers asking me if I had a chance to go through the latest product released by Jessica Larrew.
 In the past couple of days I have gone through all of the information and will be sharing a review in today’s post.

 The product is titled Online Sourcing Strategies: A Video Course for Amazon Sellers by Jessica Larrew and Matt Carlett.
 This product consists of 14 separate videos that in total are around 2 hours of footage, a couple of downloadable files, and many links to websites that they are using to help them source online.
 Each video is about a separate topic related to sourcing online.
 Both Jessica and Matt are full time FBA sellers and both do a significant portion of their sourcing for inventory online.
-HERE is a link to the sales page if you want to see what is covered before I give my take on everything.

 A little background about my online sourcing experience before I get into the review.
 In the month of March I spent about $3,500 in products purchased online to resell, which represents almost 30% of my total spending on inventory for the month.
 The amount I have been spending on inventory purchased online has been about 20-30% of my total spending on inventory since I started full-time back in September.
 So, I wouldn’t consider myself an expert at online sourcing, but I am far from a beginner as well.
 Keep my experience level in mind as I go through this review.

 The first video discusses some of the perceived pitfalls of selling online and a brief discussion of why it works.
 One important thing to note is that Matt is generally looking for a minimum return on investment of 50% when sourcing online.
 This is not to say that you can’t get 100% returns when sourcing online, it’s just that he is willing to go down to 50% returns since there is less work involved as the products are shipped directly to your door.
 After this video there is a downloadable PDF that includes some recent products that Jessica and Matt have sold successfully that were sourced online.